RahulJha11/product-review-sentiment/README.md

 ## Contact

-For questions or support, please contact Rahul Jha or open an issue in the repository.
+For questions or support, please @https://www.linkedin.com/in/rahul-jha-2429b0136/ or open an issue in the repository.